+Annapurna Circuit Trek is a popular and rewarding trek in the Annapurna Region.
+Annapurna Circuit Trek offers a variety of scenery of both the northern and southern Himalayas and valley views along the trails.
 Annapurna Circuit Trek trail saw the light of day in 1977 and is an archetypal Himalayan trek.
 The Tour and Trekking Nepal itinerary are geared to give you the most out of this unique trip; it completes the Circuit with a few new variations that will enhance this magnificent trek with more fulfilment & a sense of purpose.
 We ascend the Marsyangdi Valley before heading to the high country, windswept 5416m Thorong La (pass) and around the Annapurna massif.
 This trek offers baffling contrasts throughout the course of your venture.
-The trails start and get wrapped up in the lush green foothills of the Annapurna range which are dotted with colourful Hindu villages & cows roaming around with vermilion on their foreheads.
+The trails start and get wrapped up in the lush green foothills of the Annapurna range which are dotted with colourful Hindu villages and cows roaming around with vermilion on their foreheads.

 The ‘Circuit’ also provides unequalled opportunities to explore the backdrops of both the northern and the southern Himalayas where the amazing views just leave you gasping for breath.
 From the thick fir and rhododendron forests to the harsh, thin atmosphere of the Tibetan plateau; the ethnic groups we come across along the way, lowland Hindus and highland Buddhists, are as varied as the mind-blowing landscapes.
 From the staggering heights of the Thorung Pass at (5416m) line upon lines of snow ridges just flow before you whilst below lies the sub-tropical Kali Gandaki Gorge, a busy pilgrimage and trade route controlled by the Thakalis who inhabit the lowlands of Mustang.

 It is important to have an extra day in Manang for acclimatization as we start the climb towards the higher altitude, Thorong La.
-There are spectacular views of the majestic Himalayas peaks around the Manang valley, it’s not good idea to stay idle but short walk to higher altitude is recommended to get acclimatized with the altitude.
-Manang is right place to do that as next two days will be considered as a challenging trek for us with rapid gain in altitude.
+There are spectacular views of the majestic Himalayas peaks around the Manang Valley, it’s not a good idea to stay idle but a short walk to higher altitude is recommended to get acclimatized with the altitude.
+Manang is the right place to do that as the next two days will be considered a challenging trek for us with rapid gain in altitude.
 There are lots of options for day walks around Manang.
 One possibility is to walk to Khangsar village on the way to Tilicho Lake or a longer walk to Ice Lake above Braga.
 Also worth visiting is the Himalayan Rescue Association to get some ideas about rapid mountain sickness.
-We stay overnight at guesthouse (B, L, D)

 Note: The above-mentioned program itinerary is a sample.
-The period of tour or trekking can be changed or extended as per travellers availability of duration.
+The period and cost of tour, trekking, volunteering or internship can be changed or extended as per travellers or volunteers' availability of duration.